saaralehtiniemi/hierarchical-clustering/README.md

 It should be noted that only the numerical data is used in the clustering, so columns with text-data will be dropped.
 Also, rows with `Nan`-values will be dropped.

 If a column give by the  `class_column` is not found in the data, the script will not use any class labels.
+If you use a headerless `file` and want to use labels, use the order number of the column (from 1 to the number of columns).
 The `class_column` can contain either labels or encoded numerically.
 If the column contains text-labels, they will be visible in the images too.
 You can give multiple datafiles and class labels at the same time.

 ### USAGE
 Here are some examples of usage: